-("MSI") is registered under provincial and territorial securities laws to sell investments across Canada and is subject to regulation by the provincial and territorial securities regulators.
-Both MSISI and MSI are also regulated by the New Self-Regulatory Organization of Canada (effective January 1, 2023, carrying on the regulatory duties of the former Mutual Fund Dealers Association of Canada and the Investment Industry Regulatory Organization of Canada).
-MSI is also registered as a derivatives dealer in Quebec.
+MIML and MIMDI are subject to regulation by the applicable provincial securities regulators.
+Manulife Wealth Inc. ("MWI") is registered under provincial and territorial securities laws to sell investments across Canada and is subject to regulation by the applicable provincial and territorial securities regulators.
+MWI is regulated by the Canadian Investment Regulatory Organization.
+MWI is also registered as a derivatives dealer in Québec.